 Accidents Involving Taxis

 You may have been the driver of a vehicle involved in a non-fault car accident with a taxi driver, or a taxi driver who has been hit by another road user.
-Alternatively, you could be a passenger within a taxi that has been involved in a collision with another motorist.
-Whatever the situation, claims involving…
+Alternatively, you could be a passenger within a taxi that is either at fault or has been involved in a collision with another motorist.…

 Bicycle Accident Claims

 Road traffic accidents (RTAs) involving cyclists are extremely common but can be very dangerous.
 This is due to the speeds involved and the fact that a cyclist has little or no protection from being injured if an impact occurs.
 Cyclists are classed as vulnerable road users and motorists owe a large duty of care to…